 10/2009 | Battery | 31500-SP0-010HE | £46.00 | Over a period of a week or two, the starter motor sounded like it was struggling.
 On the morning of 01/10/2009, the car failed to start and recharging the battery didn't solve the issue.
 A replacement battery was ordered from Honda and it arrived the following day.
 The original Honda battery was manufactured by Furukawa and its Honda part number is 31500-SS0-G83.
 It had been superseded by 31500-SP0-010HE which is labelled as a Honda battery.
 It is of the same dimensions, but weighed lighter at 17.5 kg compared to 18.0 kg of the original battery.
 The original battery was sold for scrap for £2.40. |

 01/2010 | Rear off-side upper suspension arm | ADH28648 | £126.50 | I chose to have both rear upper suspension arms replaced during my car's 90,000 miles service to hopefully resolve the ongoing knocking sound from the rear.
 Original Honda parts were very expensive so I chose to buy a pair manufactured by Blue Print instead.
 The Blue Print part numbers are ADH28648 (off-side / right-hand side) & ADH28649 (near-side / left-hand side) and they cost me £126.50 each in December 2009 from Lethal Auto Design in Crawley, West Sussex.
 The equivalent Honda part numbers are 52390-S30-003 & 52400-S30-003.
-The parts were fitted by Frank G Wickenden Ltd in Hove, East Sussex and I was extremely disappointed to learn that the knocking issue was still present afterwards. |
+The parts were fitted by Frank G Wickenden Ltd and I was extremely disappointed to learn that the knocking issue was still present afterwards. |

 Rear near-side upper suspension arm | ADH28649 | £126.50 | ||